Storms leave widespread outages across Texas, cleanup continues after deadly weekend across US

 Federal Emergency Management Agency Administrator Deanne Criswell will travel to Arkansas on Wednesday as the Biden administration continues assessing the damage from the weekend tornadoes.

-Seven people were killed in Cooke County, Texas, from a tornado that tore through a mobile home park Saturday, officials said, and eight deaths were reported across Arkansas.
+Seven people were killed in Cooke County, Texas, from a tornado that tore through a mobile home park Saturday, officials said, and an additional seven deaths were reported across Arkansas.

 Two people died in Mayes County, Oklahoma, east of Tulsa, authorities said.
 The injured included guests at an outdoor wedding.
 A Missouri man died Sunday after a tree limb fell onto his tent as he was camping.